On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Further Analyses and Discussions

 \subsection{Case Study on LLM-as-a-Judge Sets}

 \textsc{Elva} models perform robustly across benchmarks, excelling in text-centric tasks, but show performance dips on LLaVA-Bench.
-These issues often stem from failures in entity recognition, resulting in logically correct but penalized responses.
-For example, when asked to name an anime character, \textsc{Elva} scores 5/10 for failing to provide the correct name despite a detailed description.
-Similarly, it scores only 2/10 in identifying a person in a photo without textual clues.
-These dips highlight limitations in the \textsc{Elva}-encoder's (88M) entity memorization capacity and the lack of contextual data within images.
-Adding targeted data during instruct-tuning might address these issues, though feasibility is debatable.
-On the other hands, \textsc{Elva} excels in information comprehension tasks, such as summarizing receipt data into XML format, scoring 9/10.
-This shows its ability to accurately read, comprehend, and organize text information.
-While \textsc{Elva} is efficient, it remains competitive to other models rather than significantly superior.
-Future research may focus on enhancing the vision encoder and improving contextual understanding to overcome these limitations.
+These issues often arise from entity recognition failures, leading to penalized scores despite the response being logically sound.
+For example, when asked to name an anime character, \textsc{Elva} scores 0.5 for failing to provide the correct name despite a detailed description.
+Similarly, it scores 0.2 in identifying a person in a photo without textual clues.
+These dips highlight limitations in the \textsc{Elva}-Encoder's (88M) entity memorization capacity and its reliance on sufficient information present in images.
+Adding targeted data to memorize entities during instruct tuning might address these issues, though feasibility is debatable.
+On the other hand, \textsc{Elva} excels in tasks like summarizing receipt data into XML format, scoring 0.9, demonstrating its ability to accurately read, comprehend, and organize text information.
+For more discussion and analysis on this, refer to Section \ref{sec:limitation} and Appendix \ref{sec:appendix_further_lben}.